ziyi-zhang-mark/iOS/Basics.md

 ## Class & Struct

-A `struct` (or `enum`) variable stores the instance's entire value, we say that structs and enums are `value types`.
-You have also seen this behavior in the `Int`, `Float`, `Double`, `Bool`, etc. types.
-That is because they are also value types.
+A `struct` (or `enum`) variable stores the instance's entire value, `struct`s and `enum`s are `value types`, as the same behavior in the `Int`, `Float`, `Double`, `Bool`, etc. types.
+They are all value types.
 In fact, they are implemented as structs in the Swift standard library.

-`Class`, on the other hand, only use a variable to store a reference to some other location in memory where the instance's actual content is stored. i.e. `reference types`.
-That other location is managed by the system.
+`Class`, on the other hand, only use a variable to store a reference to some location in memory where the instance's actual content is stored. i.e. `reference types`.
+That location is managed by the system.
 You manage and pass around copies of your reference, and the system will manage the lifetime of the memory your variable refers to.

 A `class` variable does not store all the bytes that make up the instance of the class, like a `struct` variable does.
 Since a `class` variable only stores a reference to where the real bytes are, setting `frederickTheZombie = fredTheZombie` merely means that `frederickTheZombie` contains a reference to the same bytes in memory that `fredTheZombie` does.
 Both variables refer to the same actual Zombie in memory, and you can use either reference to access the instance's name.